 Recent work has explored more lightweight representations for maintaining social awareness in remote collaborations.
-A "chat circle" displays participants in a chat room, as well as visualizing their contributions over time (Viegas & Donath, 1999).
+A "chat circle" displays participants in a chat room, as well as visualizing their contributions over time (Viegas and Donath, 1999).
 Similarly, the Babble system (Erickson et al., 1999) includes a "social proxy" showing team members' level of contribution to a threaded discussion.
-Other researchers have explored the use of icons or other simple visual depictions to convey information about the status of individuals at a remote site (Cadiz et al., 2001; Greenberg, 1996; Tang et al., 2001).
-These notification systems provide information about changes in the social milieu-as an interaction progresses, users are notified of collaborators' arrival, availability for interaction, involvement, and departure.
+Other researchers have explored the use of icons or other simple visual depictions to convey information about the status of individuals at a remote site (Greenberg, 1996; Cadiz et al., 2001; Tang et al., 2001).
+These notification systems provide information about changes in the social milieu-as an interaction progresses, users are notified of collaborators' arrival, availability for interaction, involvement and departure.

-Studies of social awareness emphasize that it is just one facet of the awareness problem, necessary but not sufficient for establishing effective common ground over longer periods and across diverse activities (Buxton, Sellen & Sheasby, 1997).
-Indeed, when collaborators can choose, they often use video channels to share data and other work-related artifacts, rather than as a channel for observing one another (Endsley, 1995; Hall, Mathur, Jahanian, Prakash & Rassmussen, 1996; Whittaker & O'Conaill, 1997).
-Thus most current research is focused on how to support awareness of planning, acting, and task status against a background of social awareness (Carroll, Rosson, Isenhour, Ganoe, Dunlap, Fogarty, Schafer & Van Metre, 2001; Dourish, Bentley, Jones & MacLean, 1999; Gutwin & Greenberg, 1996, 1998, 2000 in press; Gutwin, Roseman & Greenberg, 1996; Isenhour, Carroll, Neale, Rosson & Dunlap, 2000).
+Studies of social awareness emphasize that it is just one facet of the awareness problem, necessary but not sufficient for establishing effective common ground over longer periods and across diverse activities (Buxton et al., 1997).
+Indeed, when collaborators can choose, they often use video channels to share data and other work-related artefacts, rather than as a channel for observing one another (Endsley, 1995; Hall et al., 1996; Whittaker and O'Conaill, 1997).
+Thus, most current research is focused on how to support awareness of planning, acting and task status against a background of social awareness (Gutwin et al., 1996; Dourish et al., 1999; Gutwin and Greenberg, 1996, 1998a, b, 2000; Carroll et al., 2001; Isenhour et al., 2000).